 A lower introductory rate will often be offered with an ARM for a short period, thus making it initially easier for the borrower to afford the monthly payments.
 After this introductory period, the interest rate will be adjusted based on current market conditions.
 A common type of ARM loan is a 5/1 loan.
-The first number tells you how long the introductory fixed-rate period will be (in this case, five years), and the second number is how often the interest rate will adjust thereafter; in this case, every year.
+The first number tells you how long the introductory fixed-rate period will be (in this case, five years), and the second number is how often the interest rate will adjust after that; in this case, every year.

 On the other hand, if the current rates are low and you would like to lock in and not take a gamble on fluctuating rates, you can get the more standard fixed-rate loan.
 The rate for this loan will stay the same throughout the loan term, whether the market rates go up or down.